alwaysmda/Traveli/Readme.md

 Sorting, filtering, fetching and validating data is done in use cases.
 UseCases are categorized by usage.

-Using:
+••Using:
 -Retrofit2
-Different apis and repositories are separated
+Different apis and repositories are separated.

 -Coil
-There is binding extensions in BindingAdapterUtils
+There is binding extensions in BindingAdapterUtils.

 -XML

 -Hilt

 -DataStore
-PrefManager is responsible to save and load data using DataStore
+PrefManager is responsible to save and load data using DataStore.

 -Flow
-Used for connection between UseCases and ViewModels and XMLs
+Used for connection between UseCases and ViewModels and XMLs.

 -CPP
-Used to hide sensitive strings like base API and tokens
+Used to hide sensitive strings like base API and tokens.

 -LanguageManager
 Custom classes that handle the language and font changing function.